top of page

 Women in Western Philosophy

 A course that explores the historical concepts of femininity alongside the contributions that women have made to the history of philosophy.
-Authors read include Sappho, Christine de Pizan, St. Theresa of Avila, Emilie du Châtelet, Margaret Cavendish, Mary Wollstonecraft, Simone de Beauvoir, bell hooks, Hannah Arendt, Edith Stein, and Simone Weil.
+Authors read include Sappho, Plato, Aristotle, St. Thomas Aquinas, Christine de Pizan, St. Theresa of Avila, Emilie du Châtelet, Margaret Cavendish, Jean-Jacques Rousseau, Mary Wollstonecraft, Simone de Beauvoir, Hannah Arendt, Edith Stein, and Simone Weil.

 Philosophy & The Good Life